eimparas/Zyxel-VMG8623-T50B-Debrand/DeBranding Guide.md

 > A guide to debrand (remove ISP firmware & locked bootloader) the Zyxel VMG8623-T50B router

 ## Tools required
-- USB-TTL
-- A Linux laptop with Minicom & a hex editor (okteta for example)
+- A Linux machine(or a machine that can ssh into the router and use scp to move files) & a hex editor (okteta for example)
-- A usb flash drive formatted with a msdos (MBR) partition table & Fat32

 # Step 0 (Pre-Requisites)